yoe/SReview/docs/components.md

 two queues, where the high-priority queue has a `subordinate_queues` configuration set.

-## Webinterface
+## Web interface

 If human review is required, a web interface needs to be running.
 This is implemented in Mojolicious.
-Since it stores all state in the database and in cookies, it should be possible to run multiple instances of the web interface, although this has not been tested.
+Since it stores all state in the database and in (encrypted) cookies, it should be possible to run multiple instances of the web interface, although this has not been tested.

 ## Job dispatcher